hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/epistles_second_series/592_131_akhandananda.md

 All strength is in you, have faith in it.
 It will not go unmanifested.
-Accept my heartiest love and blessings, and convey them to the Brahmachârin.
+Accept my heartiest love and blessings, and convey them to the Brahmachārin.
 Write now and then fiery letters to the Math, so that all may take heart and work.
 Victory to the Guru!

 Yours affly.,